Uiowa-Applied-Topology/tanglenomicon_core_libraries/docs/use_cases/notations/weighted_planar_trees.md

 ![band 1](../media/bands/arbor_ring.svg)
 ```

-We should notice that the boundary of these plumbed bands has three components
+Notice that the boundary of these plumbed bands has three components as seen in
-as seen in {prf:ref}`apn-example-13`, the three components being denoted by the
-colors; red, pink, and orange.
+{prf:ref}`apn-example-13`.

 ```{prf:example} Ring boundary
 :label: apn-example-13
 ![band 1](../media/bands/arbor_ring_no_bnd.svg)
 ```

-With an obvious flype and inversion of the Conway circle given by the free bond,
+With an obvious flype and inversion of the Conway circle given by the
-we can arrange our plumbed bands into the standard tangle projection seen in
+non-plumbed square, we can arrange our plumbed bands into the standard tangle
-{prf:ref}`apn-example-14`.
-This tangle projection tells us that the branch in
+projection seen in {prf:ref}`apn-example-14`.
+This tangle projection tells us
-{prf:ref}`apn-example-11` is one of the zero or infinity tangle with a ring
+that the subtree in {prf:ref}`apn-example-11` is one of the zero or infinity
-around the two tangle strings.
+tangle with a ring.

 ```{prf:example} Ring Tangle
 :label: apn-example-14
 ![band 1](../media/bands/arbor_ring_tangle.svg)
 ```

-When this plumbing construction is used in practice, tree with ring branches
-appear frequently, often with multiple branches as seen in the
+In practice trees with ring subtrees appear frequently, often with multiple
+subtrees attached to a single vertex as seen in the {prf:ref}`apn-example-15`.
-{prf:ref}`apn-example-15`.
-This leaves us in a clunky notational situation, as
+This leaves us in a clunky notational situation, as the rings only impact data
-the rings only impact data local to the ring branch.
+local to the ring subtree.

 ```{prf:example} Typical tree
 :label: apn-example-15
 ![band 1](../media/bands/arbor_ring_number_typical.svg)
 ```

-We want a way to simplify our notation where rings are concerned, to do so we
+To simplify our notation where rings are concerned, we simply forget any
-simply forget any branches that form ring tangles.
-We instead note the count of
+subtrees that form ring tangles.
+We instead note the count of number of ring
-number of ring branches at each vertex, augmenting the vertex with the count, as
+subtrees at each vertex, augmenting the vertex with the count, as shown in
-shown in {prf:ref}`apn-example-16`, we call such a tree "abbreviated."
+{prf:ref}`apn-example-16`, we call such a tree "abbreviated."

 ```{prf:example} Abreviated
 :label: apn-example-16